-Ed Sheeran has has hit the headlines with the news that he is being sued for a second time over his 2014 hit ‘Thinking Out Loud’, over its musical similarities to Marvin Gaye’s 1973 classic ‘Let’s Get It On’.
+Ed Sheeran is in the headlines again with the news that a judge has rejected his call for a legal case, relating to his 2014 hit ‘Thinking Out Loud’ and its musical similarities to Marvin Gaye’s 1973 classic ‘Let’s Get It On’, to be dropped.

-The new claim comes from a company called Structured Asset Sales, which owns part of the copyright of the song, specifically, they have a deal with the son of Gaye’s late co-writer, Ed Townsend Jr - and they’re suing him for $100m, alleging that his song copies “the melody, rhythms, harmonies, drums, bass line, backing chorus, tempo, syncopation and looping” of Gaye’s song.
+There is also a second claim, filed in June, from a company called Structured Asset Sales, which owns part of the copyright of the song, specifically, they have a deal with the son of Ed Townsend Jr - and they’re suing him for $100m, alleging that his song copies “the melody, rhythms, harmonies, drums, bass line, backing chorus, tempo, syncopation and looping” of Gaye’s song.

 The previous suit was filed in August 2016 by the family of Townsend Jr, claiming “the melodic, harmonic and rhythmic: compositions of Thinking are substantially and/or strikingly similar to the drum composition of Let’s” - and it’s still unclear whether this has been settled.